Tom Banks (Australian rules footballer): Family

-His brother James Albert "Darky" Banks (1883-1930) played football and cricket for many years in Western Australia.
+His younger brother James Albert "Darky" Banks (1883-1930) played football and cricket for many years in Western Australia.

-He married Mary Ellen Moriarty, the sister of Geoff Moriarty, on 17 December 1919 (11 months before his death).
+He married Mary Ellen Moriarty, the sister of Geoff Moriarty, on 17 December 1918 (11 months before his death).

 Footballer

-He was an Australian rules footballer who played 171 games with Fitzroy; and, as third captain of the team, he was captain of the club's first premiership team in 1895.
+He was an Australian rules footballer who was recruited from Maryborough and played 171 games with Fitzroy; and, as third captain of the team, he was captain of the club's first premiership team in 1895.

 After football

 After retirement, he served at the Fitzroy football club as an administrator for many years.

 Death

-He died in hospital, after an operation, on 26 November 1919.
+He died at Melbourne Hospital, after an operation, on 26 November 1919.

 Obituary

 A former Fitzroy team-mate, Sam McMichael (1869-1923), who had played alongside Banks on many occasions — who regularly contributed to The Referee under the nom de guerre "The Onlooker" — wrote an informative obituary, that clearly situates the extraordinary Banks within his era: